 A well-executed implementation allows you to seamlessly fit your LMS into your organization’s existing operations and technology toolkit, enhancing your capabilities without disrupting your current workflow.

-While each LMS implementation process will vary depending on the organization’s needs and the level of vendor support provided, the foundational steps are the same.
+While LMS implementation processes will vary depending on the organization's needs and the level of vendor support, the foundational steps are the same for everyone.
 Follow this checklist to navigate your team through a seamless implementation project:

-Start by outlining what a successful implementation looks like for your organization.
+Outline what a successful LMS implementation looks like for your organization.
 What do you ultimately hope to achieve with your new platform?
 For a nonprofit, this might involve increasing volunteer training completion rates.
 For a union, this might be speeding up the member onboarding process.

 Use these questions to guide your thinking:

-In 2024, 53% of associations reported an increase in professional development registrations, and 56% saw an increase in certification acquisition and maintenance.
-If your organization wants to provide compliance training and certifications as part of its learning program, for example, you might require an LMS that allows you to upload content that supports standardized eLearning content standards such as SCORM.
+In 2025, 47% of associations reported increased attendance at virtual professional development meetings, and 49% saw increased certification acquisition and maintenance.
+Knowing this, let's say your organization wants to provide webinars, compliance training, and certifications as part of its learning program.
+You know that you'll need an LMS that allows you to host webinars and upload content that supports standardized eLearning content standards such as SCORM.

-Implementing an LMS is no solo effort.
-Instead, it’s a detailed process requiring collaboration between your organization’s team and your LMS vendor’s team.
+Implementing an LMS is not a solo effort.
+Instead, it's a detailed process requiring collaboration between your organization's team and your LMS vendor's team.

-Your organization’s LMS implementation team should typically include:
+Your organization's internal LMS implementation team should typically include:

 Your LMS vendor's implementation team should typically include: